Xinyi-Ding/Scolarly-Net/Documents/Evaluation.md

     ![revised data model](./Image/final_model.jpg)
     *Figure 1.2: The revised data model upon project completion.*

-6. **File Format Limitations**: Initially, we hoped the website would allow for the extraction of target articles from various formats such as .pdf and .word.
+6. **File Format Limitations**: Initially, we hoped the website would allow for the extraction of target articles from various formats such as `.pdf` and `.word`.
 However, the current implementation, which relies on the Grobid extraction package, is limited to processing PDF files that conform to a basic academic paper structure.
 As a result, non-standard PDF files, like a PDF version of a PowerPoint presentation, cannot be accurately processed for meaningful metadata extraction.

 ## Requirements Fulfillment